-1. Take a deep breath.
-Many deep breaths.
+1. Take a deep breath—many deep breaths.
 BREATHE.
-This sounds so easy and trite, but it really is helpful.
-Taking longer belly breaths as compared to chest breathing will allow more oxygen into your brain and allow you to make decisions from a rational perspective as compared to activating the fight or flight response.
+This sounds so easy and trite, but it is helpful.
+Taking longer belly breaths as compared to chest breathing will allow more oxygen into your brain and will enable you to make decisions from a rational perspective as compared to activating the fight or flight response.
 Consider these apps: Insight Timer, Stop, Breathe & Think, Calm, and Headspace.

 2. Own your experience.
 No one will understand your experience and time with the Peace Corps.
-Whether it was two months or almost two years, you are amongst a small group of people who have served in the Peace Corps and this is the FIRST agency-wide evacuation.
+Whether it was two months or almost two years, you are amongst a small group of people who have served in the Peace Corps, and this is the FIRST agency-wide evacuation.
 Recognize that your family and friends back at home may not understand your experiences and that even among your cohort, some may not understand either.
-In addition, if you identify as queer, a POC, or any kind of “other,” please remember the intersectionality of all your identities and experiences will be helpful but also potentially complicate matters.
-When you’re ready, check out the RPCV portal, your local RPCV chapter and through NPCA to connect with others.
-It is important to be around others who speak the PC lingo so you don’t have to utilize precious brain space and bandwidth to explain what a SPA grant, DPT, readjustment allowance, and NCE all mean.
+Also, if you identify as queer, a POC, or any kind of “other,” please remember the intersectionality of all your identities and experiences will be helpful but also potentially complicate matters.
+When you’re ready, check out the RPCV portal, your local RPCV chapter, and through NPCA to connect with others.
+It is essential to be around others who speak the PC lingo, so you don’t have to utilize precious brain space and bandwidth to explain what a SPA grant, DPT, readjustment allowance, and NCE all mean.

 3. Sloooooow down.
 However, for those who are not particularly social and love alone time, it is important to recognize that it is ok to self-quarantine (both physically and mentally) alone, too.
 It’s ok if you want to slow down and go inwards and not connect with others at this time.
 A LOT has happened and if you find yourself retreating inward and not talking to others, it is more than all right.
 You are having a very normal reaction to an abnormal event.
 Some people may want to socialize and have virtual happy hours with other RPCVs.
 Others may prefer to continue messaging their communities via Whatsapp.
 Others may distance themselves.
 We are all trying to cope with numerous changes that are happening at the same time so give yourself some grace and practice self-compassion.

 5. Create a new routine.
-Habits and routines are important and very powerful during this time because they create a sense of normalcy and safety.
-Your old routine has been immensely disrupted, so what can you do to create a new routine that includes some of your old routines?
-Based on the volunteers I have worked with and personal experience, creating new habits and routines that incorporated pieces of my “former” life helped adjusting tremendously.
-Examples including drinking coffee in a familiar mug/tin, making a comfort meal with basic ingredients that remind you of your host country or playing music that you used to hear first thing in the morning while there.
+Habits and routines are essential and very powerful during this time because they create a sense of normalcy and safety.
+Your typical routine has been disrupted, so what can you do to make a new routine that includes some of your old ways?
+Based on the volunteers I have worked with and personal experience, creating new habits and routines that incorporated pieces of my “former” life helped to adjust tremendously.
+Examples including drinking coffee in a familiar mug/tin, making a comfort meal with basic ingredients that remind you of your host country, or playing music that you used to hear first thing in the morning while there.
 Some RPCVs chose to play the sound of a rooster waking them up in the morning, which was oddly familiar and comfortable!

 6. Watch the story/narrative.
-Our minds are constantly creating stories about our experiences and depending on our mood and perspective, sometimes the story is positive (e.g. “I did the best I could during the time I was there”) or negative (e.g. “I could have done more before I left”).
+Our minds are always creating stories about our experiences.
+Depending on our mood and perspective, sometimes the story is positive (e.g. “I did the best I could during the time I was there”) or negative (e.g. “I could have done more before I left”).
 While it may seem pretty hard to believe, your legacy is NOT your project.
-Most people will probably not remember what projects you did or the grant you got them; they will remember things that probably seem unimportant to you.
-In talking with hundreds of PCVs and RPCVs, they were surprised to hear that their lasting “legacy” was the time they stopped and had a conversation with someone, their laughter, and those moments when all language and cultural barriers dropped and they felt connected with another human being.
+Most people will probably not remember what projects you did or the grant you got them; they will remember things that perhaps seem unimportant to you.
+In talking with hundreds of PCVs and RPCVs, they were surprised to hear that their lasting “legacy” was the time they stopped and had a conversation with someone, their laughter, and those moments when all language and cultural barriers dropped.
+They felt connected with another human being.

 7. Move your body.
 Exercise!
-I’m sure you heard this endlessly from your PCMO and everyone talks about the power of exercise, but research has shown that exercise sends a powerful signal to your body that you are safe.
-Even throughout this quarantine, try to go for a walk and get some fresh air or do some planks and jumping jacks inside your apartment.
+I’m sure you heard this endlessly from your PCMO, and everyone talks about the power of movement, but research has shown that exercise sends a powerful signal to your body that you are safe.
+Throughout this quarantine, try to go for a walk and get some fresh air or do some planks and jumping jacks inside your apartment.
 Or even put out a mat and do some stretches on the floor with YouTube yoga.
 Crank up some of the music from your host country and do a solo dance party.
 Whatever it is, just move your body.

 8. Gratitude.
-Experts at USC’s Neuroimaging Lab say that humans have approximately 60,000-80,000 thoughts in a day and about 80% of them are negative.
-I love how Rick Hanson, Ph.D. (an expert on happiness) described our brains as being like Teflon for positivity and Velcro for negativity.
-Therefore, if you find yourself easily going down a negative spiral, recognize that this is our negativity bias.
-Our brains were wired for survival, not happiness according to many mindfulness researchers.
+Experts at USC’s Neuroimaging Lab say that humans have approximately 60,000-80,000 thoughts in a day, and about 80% of them are negative.
+I love how Rick Hanson, Ph.D. (an expert on happiness), described our brains as being like Teflon for positivity and Velcro for negativity.
+Therefore, if you find yourself quickly going down a negative spiral, recognize that this is our negativity bias.
+Our brains are wired for survival, not happiness, according to many mindfulness researchers.
 So what’s the trick?
 Focus on gratitude, even for the little things.
-Research has shown that keeping a gratitude journal and actually writing what we are grateful for down sends a message to your brain that “this is important, pay attention” and you will start to notice some of the positive aspects of your life.
+Research has shown that keeping a gratitude journal and writing what we are grateful for down sends a message to your brain that “this is important, pay attention,” and you will start to notice some of the positive aspects of your life.

 9. Flex your (already) strong resiliency muscles.
 Remember how strong you already are.
 Remember that not many people would sign up for what has been called “the toughest job you’ll ever love.”
 Remind yourself that you have many skills to offer both in the work and dating world.
 You will be able to find a job.
 You will be able to translate your experience into the “real world.”
-Remember, you learned how to live with a host family, you may have learned a new language, you learned how to navigate and code switch.
-I work from a strengths-based approach so when clients come to me, I usually ask them, “What have you done in the past during challenging times that have helped you?”
-Oftentimes, my clients don’t realize the plethora of tools they have in their arsenal to support themselves during this challenging period.
+Remember, you learned how to live with a host family; you may have discovered a new language; you learned how to navigate and code-switch.
+I work from a strengths-based approach, so when clients come to me, I usually ask them, “What have you done in the past during challenging times that have helped you?”
+Often, my clients don’t realize the plethora of tools they have in their arsenal to support themselves during this challenging period.